 Hence, identity information means any piece of information that is capable of authenticating or identifying an individual and enable access to any piece of information that may indirectly assist in authenticating or identifying an individual.

-On the other hand, the PDPB defines “personal data” as any information that relates directly or indirectly to a data subject, who is identified or identifiable from that information or from that and other information in the possession of a data controller, including any sensitive personal data.
-Provided that anonymized, encrypted or pseudonymized data which is incapable of identifying an individual is not personal data.
+On the other hand, the PDPB defines “personal data” as “any information that relates directly or indirectly to a data subject, who is identified or identifiable from that information or from that information or other information in the possession of a data controller and / or data processor, including any sensitive or critical personal data.
+Provided that anonymized, or pseudonymized data which is incapable of identifying an individual is not personal data”.

-For the purpose of clarity, “data subject” under the PDPB means a natural person who is the subject of the personal data, whereas “data controller” means a natural or legal person or the government, who either alone or jointly has the authority to make a decision on the collection, obtaining, usage or disclosure of personal data.
+For the purpose of clarity, “data subject” under the PDPB means a natural person who is the subject of the personal data, whereas “data controller” means a natural or legal person or the government, who either alone or jointly has the authority to decide on the collection, obtaining, usage, or disclosure of personal data.

-In addition, the PDPB defines “anonymized data” as information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.
+In addition, the PDPB defines “anonymized data” as personal data which has undergone the irreversible process of transforming or converting personal data to a form in which a data subject cannot be identified.
 The PDPB defines “pseudonymisation” as the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organizational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.

 Definition of sensitive personal data